AnnePierce/Software_Engineering_For_Scientists_Project_group1/README.md

 Software to analyze fiber photometry and behavior data

 # Main
-Created the comprehensive python file as well as a run.sh file Used the standard base conda environment
+Created the comprehensive python file
+Used the standard base conda environment
 Planning to create branches when dealing with new parts of the code

-# Caroline Branches
+# Caroline
 ## Caroline_Parsing_Progress
-I plan to work on parsing files and data in this branch for the comprehensive python file
+Created initial parsing.py file
+Anne updated final working version

+# Vibin
+## Vibin_Plotting_Progress
+Creating Plotting.py file

+# Anne
+## Anne_allfunctions.py_Progress
+Created all_functions.py file.
+Includes all functions needed Created integration file to run parsing and functions file on all behaviors.
+Created config.ini file